Teaching Patience in Classrooms for Improved Student Decision-making and Behavior in Turkey

 Context of the evaluation

 As part of a series of evaluations to improve non-cognitive skills for students, researchers partnered with the Ministry of Education in Turkey to implement programs across public elementary schools in Istanbul, Turkey.
 Turkey mandates twelve years of compulsory education for students, divided into elementary, middle, and high school that each last four years.
 Students in public schools are mostly from lower socioeconomic backgrounds, as wealthier parents prefer to send their children to private schools.
 The Ministry of Education encourages schools and teachers to use up to five classroom hours per week participating in programs offered by the private sector, NGOs, government, and international organizations.
 The programs cover a range of topics, such as environment, art, foreign languages, health, and more.
 Schools that participated in this study had an average of two classrooms per school.
 Teachers also assess students’ disciplinary conduct by reporting behavior grades at the end of the academic year to the school administration.
-At baseline, students on average received a behavior grade of 4.3 out of a five.
+At baseline, students on average received a behavior grade of 4.3 out of 5.

 Details of the intervention